negativefnnancy/Nancy-s-PSX-project-template/README.md

 ##### <a name="testing-psy-q-and-toolchain">Testing Psy-Q and toolchain</a>

-If everything's worked so far, there should be in the `hello_cube` directory a `.ps-exe` Playstation executable file (this is a program image that contains a program to be loaded into the Playstation's RAM, and isn't to be confused with the CD image which probably contains far more data than can fit in ram at one time!) that you can for example drag and drop onto the PCSX-Redux emulator window in order to load it, and it should show a rotating cube!
+If everything's worked so far, there should be in the `hello_cube` directory a `.ps-exe` Playstation executable file (this is a program image that contains a program to be loaded into the Playstation's RAM, and isn't to be confused with the CD image which probably contains far more data than can fit in RAM at one time!) that you can for example drag and drop onto the PCSX-Redux emulator window in order to load it, and it should show a rotating cube!

 ![Screenshot of hello_cube demo running in PCSX-Redux](hello_cube.png)